wavespectra/wavespectra/docs/partitioning.rst

 model from which they were derived (`PTM1_TRACK` is a modified version of `PTM1` that tracks and merges spectral partitions in time).

-The `HP01` method is an attempt to implement the merging of nearby swell partitions (in spectral space) described in `Hanson and Phillips (2001)`_.
-However, the implementation is still under development and may not work as expected (contribution is welcome).
+The `HP01` method implements the combining of nearby swell partitions (in spectral space) described in `Hanson and Phillips (2001)`_ and `Hanson et al. (2009)`_.
+Adjacent partitions are combined when the saddle point between them is high relative to the smaller of the two peaks, or when their peaks are close relative to the spectral spread of either partition and their mean directions agree.
+An exact number of swell partitions can be requested, in which case the least separated partitions are further combined until the requested number is reached.

 The `BBOX` method is a custom method to split the energy density inside and outside a defined bounding box in spectral space.